hevav/TchuBBak/README.md

 -   `Help` - shows help page
 -   `Voice` - allows multiplugin voice
 -   `Music` - plays music from YouTube, SoundCloud, Twitch and more
--   `IFTTT` - plugin for "If This Then That" service
 -   `Status` - shows debug info

 ## Languages